 In our fast-paced world, parents are increasingly likely to let their children play with iPads, phones, and other devices.
 Many children have their own tablets.
 There are certainly benefits of educational apps when used in moderation.
 However, too much screen time (for adults too) can result in decreased attention spans, irritability, and other behavioral and emotional problems.
 Children ages 2-5 should not have more than one hour of screen time per day, and older children should limit their time to two hours per day.

 One of the unofficial tenants of slow living is that to embrace the environment is to embrace communalism.
 That’s why shopping at small businesses and connecting with other parents in your local community is one of our favorite ways to slow your lifestyle.
 Thrift stores offer gently used children’s clothing and baby items, and many stores will accept your well-loved items as donations or even pay you for your contributions.
 Mom groups and parenting circles can bring invaluable support and friendship, and can also offer opportunities to meet up and swap your gently used items.

 Choose bar shampoo and conditioner, or products that can be refilled.
 Use wood and natural fiber brushes in place of plastic.
-Helen Milan sells brushes for body, face, and nails, as well as pumice stones to replace plastic based exfoliators.
+Simple, no?

 As you incorporate these zero waste parenting tips into your own busy life, be kind to yourself.
 Just as you celebrate your children’s first steps and rejoice in their small accomplishments, appreciate your own efforts as you take small but important steps toward a sustainable, eco-friendly life.